bihealth/metaquac/README.md

 corresponding groups in a named vector to be used for separate response scatter plots (e.g. if experiments havn't been separated before).
 By default, the scatter plot is not separated.
+* `lowcon_export_path` Indicate a path for exporting normalized areas (LC) or intensities (FIA) and RSDs of additional low concentration analysis (per scatter sub group, if indicated, else completely).

 ## General Notes on Biocrates Data